Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: Introduction and Outline

 Our paper contains two parts.
-In the first part we search for indications of Boltzmann-like behavior in galactic haloes.
+In the first part (section 2), we search for regions in galactic halos that show behavior analogous to what one would expect from a classical (Boltzmann) gas in thermal equilibrium.
 In addressing this issue, we only need to require that the region of interest in the halo is approximately spherically symmetric and that the source of the rotation curves are circular orbits.
 Both of these assumptions are commonly utilized in curve fittings of the rotation velocity data.
-With these two assumptions one can simultaneously determine the halo density $\rho$ and gravitational potential $\phi$ from orbital speeds in the halo.
+With these two assumptions one can simultaneously determine the halo density $\rho$ and gravitational potential $\phi$ from orbital speeds of HI gas in the halo.
 The assumption of spherical symmetry means that these quantities are functions of a single parameter.
 Rather than taking the parameter to be the radial coordinate $r$, we can write $\rho$ as a function of $\phi$.
 (This is a single-valued function because $\phi$ monotonically increases with $r$.)
-It is then of interest, to search for some universal behavior for $\rho(\phi)$.
+It is then of interest to search for some universal behavior for $\rho(\phi)$.
 In particular, an exponentially decreasing function would indicate agreement with a self-interacting classical gas in thermodynamic equilibrium.
 To be more specific, the determination of $\phi(r)$ and $\rho(r)$ from the circular orbital speed $v(r)$ follows from simple classical physics considerations.
-The former is obtained by integrating Newton's law, \be\frac{d\phi}{dr} =\frac{v(r)^2}r \;,\ee while the latter comes from the Poisson equation, $ \nabla^2\phi= 4\pi G\rho(r),$ $G$ being the gravitational constant.
-Upon assuming spherical symmetry and then substituting (\ref{dphidr}) one gets \be \rho(r)= \frac 1{ 4\pi G r^2}\frac d{dr} \Bigl(r{v(r)^2} \Bigr)\;.\qquad \ee From $\phi(r) $ and $\rho(r)$, we then obtain $\rho(\phi)$.
+The former is obtained by integrating Newton's law, \be\frac{d\phi}{dr} =\frac{v^2(r)}r \;,\ee while the latter comes from the Poisson equation, $ \nabla^2\phi= 4\pi G\rho(r),$ $G$ being the gravitational constant.
+Upon assuming spherical symmetry and then substituting (\ref{dphidr}) one gets \be \rho(r)= \frac 1{ 4\pi G r^2}\frac d{dr} \Bigl(r{v^2(r)} \Bigr)\;.\qquad \ee From $\phi(r) $ and $\rho(r)$, we then obtain $\rho(\phi)$.